 After three years of operations, the system, which is based around the state capital of Brisbane, is field proven and provides world-class measures of system availability.
-Over two million go cards have been distributed, and go card was recently named as the best in Australia by the peak industry body, Tourism and Transport Forum.
+Over three million go cards have been distributed.
+In 2010, go card was named as the best in Australia by the peak industry body, Tourism and Transport Forum.

 Further south, the New South Wales (NSW) government, after a competitive tender, awarded the new smart card ticketing system for the greater Sydney area to the Cubic-led Pearl consortium in May 2010.

 Cubic is now working closely with the NSW Government's Public Transport Ticketing Corporation designing and installing the new Opal Card ticketing system.